Les Republicains Logo

 Les Republicains: Brand overview

 On May 30, 2015, Les Républicains officially emerged, although their origins go back to earlier right-centrist movements in France.
-The party evolved from the Union for a Popular Movement (UMP), formed in 2002 by merging several right-centrist groups, including the neo-Gaullist Rally for the Republic (RPR).
+The party evolved from the Union for a Popular Movement (UMP), formed in 2002 by the merger of several right-centrist groups, including the neo-Gaullist Rally for the Republic (RPR).

 UMP was created to support Jacques Chirac’s presidency and to unify right-wing forces against the influence of left-wing parties.
 Alain Juppé was the first leader of UMP.
-In 2004, Nicolas Sarkozy took over leadership and used the party as a platform for his successful 2007 presidential campaign.
+In 2004, Nicolas Sarkozy took over the party’s leadership and used it as a platform for his successful 2007 presidential campaign.

 Under Sarkozy’s guidance, the party won the 2007 presidential and parliamentary elections.
 Sarkozy became the president of France, and the party secured a majority in the National Assembly.
-After Sarkozy’s defeat in the 2012 presidential elections, the party transitioned into opposition, sparking an internal leadership struggle between François Fillon and Jean-François Copé, significantly weakening the party.
+After Sarkozy’s defeat in the 2012 presidential election, the party transitioned to the opposition, sparking an internal leadership struggle between François Fillon and Jean-François Copé that significantly weakened it.

 In 2014, a scandal involving the funding of Sarkozy’s 2012 presidential campaign, known as the Bygmalion affair, damaged the party’s reputation.
 Despite this, Sarkozy returned to politics later that year and was re-elected as the party’s chairman.
 He rebranded the party to distance it from past scandals and revitalize its image.

 The party was officially renamed on May 30, 2015, emphasizing a commitment to republican values and creating a fresh identity.
-In 2016, the party held primaries to select its candidate for the 2017 presidential elections, resulting in François Fillon, a former Prime Minister under Sarkozy, emerging victorious.
+In 2016, the party held primaries to select its candidate for the 2017 presidential election, with François Fillon, a former Prime Minister under Sarkozy, emerging victorious.

 Fillon’s presidential campaign faced accusations of fictitious employment involving his wife, leading to a third-place finish in the first round of the elections.
 The party faced a crisis following the setbacks of the 2017 presidential and parliamentary elections.
 Many prominent members moved to Emmanuel Macron’s new movement.